Skolaczk/Skolaczk/README.md

 ### Hi there 👋, Hi I'm Michał
 ## 🙍 About me

-My name is Michał, I'm junior front-end developer from Poland.
-I got interested in programming three years ago.
+Hello, I'm Michał.
+I'm front-end developer from Poland.
+I enjoy building sites and apps.
+My focus is React (Next.js).

 Now, I'm still learning and creating projects that you can see on Github to become a front-end developer in the future.